Camilasanches07/Camilasanches07/README.md

 <h2>Hello world👋</h2>

 I'm Camila, a passionate Computer Science student currently in the 4rd semester.
-I'm continuously learning and improving my skills in programming, with a focus on Python, Ruby On Rails and HTML.
+I'm continuously learning and improving my skills in programming, with a focus on Python, Ruby On Rails and HTML, CSS, JavaScript, and React.